 The Registering Researchers Task Group aimed to create a concise report that summarizes the benefits and trade-offs of emerging approaches to the problem of incomplete national authority files.

 - the benefits, needs, and challenges for integrated author identification;

 - approaches to effectively integrate multiple author identifier systems, and to reconcile information from multiple sources; and

 - models, channels and workflows for registering and maintaining integrated author and researcher information.

-The Registering Researchers in Authority Files Task Group offers these "work in progress" documents for community comment and feedback.
-WebEx sessions will be scheduled to discuss the task force's work for those interested.
+During this process, the Registering Researchers in Authority Files Task Group offered these "work in progress" documents for community comment and feedback.
+WebEx sessions were also scheduled to discuss the task force's work for those interested.

-Please send comments, feedback, and interest in the WebEx discussions to Karen Smith-Yoshimura at firstname.lastname@example.org.
+Comments, feedback, and interest in the WebEx discussions was sent to Karen Smith-Yoshimura at firstname.lastname@example.org.

-New!
-Draft Registering Researchers in Authority Files report (dated 2014-03-28): This report is now out for community review and feedback.
-Comments to Karen Smith-Yoshimura at email@example.com by 30 April would be most appreciated.
+Draft Registering Researchers in Authority Files report (dated 2014-03-28): This report was sent out for community review and feedback.
+Comments were requested to Karen Smith-Yoshimura at email@example.com by 30 April 2014.

 [http://www.oclc.org/content/dam/research/activities/registering-researchers/oclcresearch-registering-researchers-draft-2014-03.docx] (.docx: 813K/17 pp.)